KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 [App-Bound Domains](https://webkit.org/blog/10882/app-bound-domains/) is an excellent new `WebKit` feature making it possible for developers to offer a safer in-app browsing experience when using `WKWebView`.
 As an app developer, you can define which domains your app can access, and all web requests will be restricted to them.
 To disable the protection, a user would have to explicitly disable it in the iOS settings app.

-App-Bound Domains went live with iOS 14 (~1.5 years ago), however it's only an opt-in option for developers, meaning the vast majority of iOS apps don't make use of this feature.
+App-Bound Domains went live with iOS 14 (~1.5 years ago), however it’s only an opt-in option for developers, meaning the vast majority of iOS apps don’t make use of this feature.

 > If the developers of SocialApp **want a better user privacy experience** they have two paths forward:
 > - Use `SafariViewController` instead of `WKWebView` for in-app browsing. `SafariViewController` protects user data from SocialApp by loading pages outside of SocialApp’s process space.
 SocialApp can guarantee it is giving its users the best available user privacy experience while using SafariViewController.